olebole/irafdoc/doc/noao.observatory.rst

   <dt><b>observatory</b></dt>
   <!-- Sec='PARAMETERS' Level=0 Label='observatory' Line='observatory' -->
   <dd>The default observatory used by tasks which use the special
-  observatory identification <tt>"observatory"</tt>.
-The value is one of the observatory names in the observatory database (case ignored) or the special value <tt>"obspars"</tt> to select the parameters defined in this task.
+  observatory identification <span style="font-family: monospace;">"observatory"</span>.
+The value is one of the observatory names in the observatory database (case ignored) or the special value <span style="font-family: monospace;">"obspars"</span> to select the parameters defined in this task.
 There is no default to force users to set it at least once.
   </dd>
   </dl>